lukibahr/stars/README.md

 ## TypeScript

+- [withastro/astro](https://github.com/withastro/astro) - The web framework for content-driven websites. ⭐️ Star to support our work!
 - [apache/superset](https://github.com/apache/superset) - Apache Superset is a Data Visualization and Data Exploration Platform
 - [Skolaczk/next-starter](https://github.com/Skolaczk/next-starter) - A Next.js starter template, packed with features like TypeScript, Tailwind CSS, Next-auth, Eslint, Stripe, testing tools and more.
 Jumpstart your project with efficiency and style.
 - [iib0011/omni-tools](https://github.com/iib0011/omni-tools) - Self-hosted collection of powerful web-based tools for everyday tasks.
 No ads, no tracking, just fast, accessible utilities right from your browser!